achristen/Meteobike/readme.md

 ### Assembly of the protable system

-Materials needed to complete the assembly of system include:
+Materials needed to complete the assembly of system in this second workshop include:

 * Reflective Tape
 * Scissors